pcharest2000/winswitch/README.md

 A work n progress!

-A command line tool to switch the active window using the keyboard, displays  an overlay on dekstops to select window, mostly used for tiling window managers.
+A command line tool to switch the active window using the keyboard, displays  an overlay on dekstops to select a window, mostly used for tiling window managers.

 ## How do I install winsswitch?